-Pending any change that ESMA mightmay make after consideringon the problem of reporting of fails on the failed settlementrepurchase leg of CCP-repos not cleared reposby a CCP, it is recommended that, for the purposes of reporting under SFTR:

-- failure to fully or partially settle the purchase leg of a repo should not be reported; but - failure to fully or partially settle the repurchase leg of a repo should be reported, except in the case of CCP-cleared repos, for which it should be assumed that the settlement failures cannot be attributed to an individual repo.124
+Pending any change that ESMA may make on the reporting of fails on the repurchase legs of repos not cleared by a CCP, it is recommended that, for the purposes of reporting under SFTR: • failure to fully or partially settle the purchase leg of a repo should not be reported; but failure to fully or partially settle the repurchase leg of a repo should be reported, except in the case of CCP-cleared repos and other repos settled net on a bilateral basis, for which it should be assumed that the settlement failures cannot be attributed to an individual repo.120 would be the impact of not knowing which underlying SFTs failed?"
+Note that position-reporting of CCP-cleared is not possible -- see recommendation 8.1 --- and the termination of repos submitted to clearing only applies to "prior repos" where a repo has not been transacted on a Trading Venue or not cleared on the same day.